 Various leadership theories are explored.
 A model of transformational leadership theory is presented, with application made to the learner's personal context as well as a diverse range of global contexts.
 Biblical and "secular" approaches to leadership practice are compared and contrasted and applied to the student's ministry context.

-This course offers biblical-theological foundations and practical skills for leading weekly worship and marking special celebration moments in Christian life and community.
-Ceremonies such as dedication, baptism, communion, weddings, memorials/funerals, and holy days will be explored.
-Students will be equipped to plan and lead in Spirit-led and resourceful ways, connecting and integrating theological insight with pastoral practice.
+Biblical-theological foundations and practical skills for leading weekly worship and marking special celebration moments in Christian life and community.
+Analysis of approaches to community worship in ceremonies such as dedication, baptism, communion, weddings, memorials/funerals, and holy days.
+Integration of theological insight, scriptural guidance, and awareness of personal cultural framework with worship leadership practice.

 This course introduces biblical foundations and strategies to develop leaders in rising generations.
 It discusses the biblbical purposes of Christian leadership and the church; examines the cultural and generational characteristics of rising leaders; surveys leadership development models used in ministry; and studies practical, multiplicative strategies that would develop rising leaders within an organization.
 The final project offers students the opportunity to create a simple, yet comprehensive, plan to develop leaders and foster a leadership development culture.